-5.7.5 Impact on Responders: Any responder could be affected by the illness which he/she is investigating due to the infectious nature of the pathogen.

-5.7.6 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan (COOP).
+- 5.7.5 Impact on Responders: Any responder could be affected by the illness which he/she is investigating due to the infectious nature of the pathogen. - 5.7.6 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan.
 In the event of Infectious Diseases that affects the state's operations, the Agency will enact the COOP appropriately to the situation.
-To date, there have been few or no major incidents that have shut down state, county, or municipal governmental operations.
-While expectation is minimal, this threat may impact GEMA/HS ability to implement their COOP based on the hazard's potential to cause power outages and transportation difficulties.
-If activation of alternate facilities was is, travel may be difficult.
-Additionally, computer/network and other communication access may be impacted due to power outages.

-5.7.7 Delivery of Services: Epidemics may, under extreme circumstances or large outbreaks, cause disruption of services in the event of employee absenteeism.

-5.7.8 Property, Facilities, and Infrastructure: It is highly unlikely that an epidemic would have direct effects on critical infrastructure or other facilities or structures.
-However, under very extreme cases of absenteeism, it is possible that regular maintenance or repairs would not be performed, resulting in disrepair.

-5.7.9 Impact on Environment: In some cases, disease outbreak is caused by infections spread from animals to humans.
+To date, there has been one (1) major incident ,COVID-19, which has led to the shutdown of many state, county, or municipal governmental operations.
+While expectation remains minimal, this threat may impact GEMA/HS ability to implement their COOP based on the hazard's potential to limit access to access to government services and reduce availability of responders and assets.
+If activation of alternate facilities occurs, inperson operations may be difficult.
+Additionally, computer/network and other communication access may be impacted due to increased demand from working in remote locations. - 5.7.7 Delivery of Services: Epidemics may, under extreme circumstances or large outbreaks, cause disruption of services in the event of employee absenteeism.
+Pandemic events may require the temporary closure of private and public businesses and government services, causing further disruption of services. - 5.7.8 Property, Facilities, and Infrastructure: It is highly unlikely that an epidemic would have direct effects on critical infrastructure or other facilities or structures.
+However, under very extreme cases of absenteeism, it is possible that regular maintenance or repairs would not be performed, resulting in disrepair. - 5.7.9 Impact on Environment: In some cases, disease outbreak is caused by infections spread from animals to humans.
 Under these circumstances, infections may be spread as the result of normal care (proximity) to sick animals or consumption of byproducts of infected animals.
-Infected animals may die as a result of the disease; timely removal of infected animal carcasses may help to reduce the spread of the disease among animals.
-It is unlikely that an epidemic would have any additional direct impacts on the environment.

-5.7 10 Impact on State Economy: Depending on the scale of outbreak and type of disease, a localized infectious disease outbreak could impact the State of Georgia significantly.
-In the event residents and workers became infected from an epidemic, employee absenteeism would increase and the length of time necessary to recoup and regain lost time and money could be six months or longer.

-5.7.11 Public Confidence in the State's Governance: Governmental response, on all levels - state and local - requires direct actions that must be immediate and effective to maintain public confidence.
+Infected animals may die resulting from the disease; timely removal of infected animal carcasses may help to reduce the spread of the disease among animals.
+It is unlikely that an epidemic would have any additional direct impacts on the environment. - 5.7 10 Impact on State Economy: Depending on the scale of outbreak and type of disease, a localized infectious disease outbreak could impact the State of Georgia significantly.
+In the event residents and workers became infected from an epidemic, employee absenteeism would increase and the length of time necessary to recoup and regain lost time and money could be six months or longer. - 5.7.11 Public Confidence in the State's Governance: Governmental response, on all levels state and local requires direct actions that must be immediate and effective to maintain public confidence.
 If government functionality is reduced by absenteeism, the public's confidence in governance may be reduced.
 The ability of the Department of Public Health to perform critical functions will directly impact the community's perception of government during an epidemic.
 Maintenance of these operations will be critical to response and recovery operation.

-5.8 Cyber Attack on Critical Infrastructure Sectors
+5.8 Cyber Incidents or Attacks on Government or Critical Infrastructure Sectors